Isle of Man-variant British passport: Appearance

 British passports issued for the Isle of Man are slightly different from regular United Kingdom passports.
 Passports printed from 5 April 2019 do not include the words 'European Union' on the front cover.
+The Isle of Man transitioned to issuing the new blue-covered passports in 2020.

 Because the Isle of Man is not part of the United Kingdom, its passports do not carry the words United Kingdom of Great Britain and Northern Ireland on the front cover, nor on the biodata page.
-In their place, they have the words Isle of Man on the front cover and British Islands: Isle of Man on the biodata page.
+In their place, they have the words Isle of Man on the front cover and British Islands - Isle of Man on the biodata page.

+Unusually, the words European Union and Isle of Man previously appeared together on Isle of Man British citizen passports, even though the territory of the Isle of Man was not part of the European Union.
+This is because the bearer was perhaps a full British and European Union citizen, although an endorsement may have applied in the case of some citizens.

 The request inside the passport's front cover "to allow the bearer to pass freely" and to give "such assistance and protection as may be necessary" is made by the Lieutenant Governor of the Isle of Man.
 In United Kingdom passports, this request is issued in the name of "His Britannic Majesty's Secretary of State".

-Unusually, the words European Union and Isle of Man previously appeared together on Isle of Man British citizen passports, even though the territory of the Isle of Man was not part of the European Union.
-This is because the bearer was perhaps a full British and European Union citizen, although an endorsement may have applied in the case of some citizens.
+The request inside the passport's front cover reads:

+His Britannic Majesty's Lieutenant Governor of the Isle of Man requests and requires in the name of His Majesty all those whom it may concern to allow the bearer to pass freely without let or hindrance, and to afford the bearer such assistance and protection as may be necessary.